jhauberg/lext/README.md

 A generator defines the *format* and *sequence* of a generated output.

+A LEXT can have any number of generators.

 In this example, a generator `scramble` is defined.
 This generator then defines a sequence of 3 variables (indicated by a word starting with `@`), each pointing to a *container* named `letter`:

 ```
 scramble <@letter, @letter, @letter>
 ```

 When this generator is invoked and a result is to be sequenced, each variable will be replaced by a randomly picked item from the `letter` container.
-For instance, one result could be `c, a, b`, but another could just as well be `a, b, c`.
+For instance, a result could be `c, a, b`, `a, b, c` or even `a, a, a`.

 #### Sequences